cuckoosandbox/cuckoo/docs/book/development/code_style.rst

 tests to reproduce the bug.
 All unit tests and fixtures are placed in the tests folder in the Cuckoo root.
-We adopted `Nose <http://nose.readthedocs.org/en/latest/>`_ as unit testing framework.
+We have adopted `Pytest <http://doc.pytest.org/en/latest/>`_ as unit testing framework.